danburkert/honeycomb/README.md

   </property>
 ```

-* If connecting to a remote HBase cluster, change the value of the `hbase.zookeeper.quorum` tag in the hbase backend configuration section of `honeycomb.xml` to the quorum location
+* If connecting to a remote HBase cluster, change the value of the `hbase.zookeeper.quorum` tag in the HBase backend configuration section of `honeycomb.xml` to the quorum location.
-* If you want to use the in-memory backend, change the value of the `defaultAdapter` element in `honeycomb.xml` to `memory`
+* If you want to use the in-memory backend, change the value of the `defaultAdapter` element in `honeycomb.xml` to `memory`.

+For more information on application configuration, refer to the [configuration](https://github.com/nearinfinity/honeycomb/wiki/Configuration-%26-Logging#configuration) page.

 **Start MySQL**